Photo collage: students hold turtle and wildflowers

 Curriculum

-In recent years, Lebanon Valley College has developed a range of new programs and courses that speak directly to issues of environmental sustainability—most notably, our Environmental Sciences Major and Environmental Studies Minor.
-These programs and courses are intended to serve the core mission of the College and values it espouses through its curriculum.
-In addition to specific courses focusing on various aspects of environmental sustainability, LVC faculty continue to work to integrate issues of environmental sustainability into their courses in disciplines as diverse as sociology, physics, chemistry, art, economics, and history.
+Lebanon Valley College has developed a range of programs and courses that speak directly to issues of environmental sustainability—including our Environmental Sciences Major and Environmental Studies Minor; and interdisciplinary courses such as Critical/Making, and Art as Social Practice These programs and courses intend to serve the core mission of the College and values it espouses through its curriculum.
+In addition to specific courses focusing on various aspects of environmental sustainability, LVC faculty continue to work to integrate issues of environmental sustainability into their courses in disciplines as diverse as sociology, physics, chemistry, art, economics, history, social justice and civic engagement, English and communications, and throughout the humanities.

 History